mochoy/personal-site/src/assets/blog/a_crash_course_on_landing_internships/a_crash_course_on_landing_internships.md

 - $5000 signing bonus
 - $7000 housing stipend (post-tax)
 - $1500 transportation + relocation stipend

+All in all, that's $39,000 for just one summer, which prorates to $156,000 for an entire year.
+Imagine how much crack you can buy with that!
 # 2. Pre-Application
 # 3. Your Application
 # 4. Applying